suent/Carpenter.AzurePipelines/docs/deploy.md

 ## Deploy NuGet Package

-The `deployNuGet` parameter allows NuGet packages created by the build to be published to Azure Artifacts or a third-part NuGet feed.
+The `deployNuGet` parameter allows NuGet packages created by the build to be published to Azure Artifacts or a third-party NuGet feed.

+## Update NuGet Package Quality view

+The `updateNuGetQuality` parameter allows views to be added to NuGet packages in Azure Artifacts.